BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 ```

 Both sender and reciever calculate checksum using an algo, if the is not same, then the data is corrupted.
 (Checksum is a string)

+### Timers

+How would you know if your data has been recieved by the receiver?

+- Start the timer when the packet is sent.
+- When the confirmation arrives the timer is stopped.
+- Resets when another packet is sent.
+- If packet gets lost, timer expires and packet is sent again. (retransmission timer )

+[Each packet has a unique identification number]